Age of Oil

 The Age of Oil, also known as the Oil Age, the Petroleum Age, or the Oil Boom, refers to the era in human history characterised by an increased use of petroleum in products and as fuel.
 Though unrefined petroleum has been used for various purposes since ancient times, it was during the 19th century that refinement techniques were developed and gasoline engines were created.

-Although crude petroleum oil has been used for a variety of purposes for thousands of years, the Oil Age is considered to have started in the 1800s with the advance of drilling techniques, as well as the processing of products made use in internal combustion engines.
+Although crude petroleum oil has been used for a variety of purposes for thousands of years, historians generally consider the Oil Age to have started in the mid-1800s with the advance of drilling techniques and the commencement of the US oil boom.
 Alternatively, the age of oil can be placed in the first period until the early 1900s, when oil consumption and combustion engines utilization increased.
 Contemporary industrial society is built largely on petroleum resources, but the future of the Oil Age has become increasingly controversial as the effects of climate change have become apparent, and use of alternative energy sources increases.

 History

 Since the beginning of the Industrial Revolution, fossil fuels have been used as sources of energy.
 Coal began to be widely used after 1800 and would continue to be the dominant source of fuel into the 20th century.
 However, two events set the stage for the Age of Oil: The first was in 1846, when Abraham Gesner invented kerosene making coal and petroleum practical raw materials for lighting fuel.
 The second was in 1859, when Edwin Drake invented the first modern drilling process for deep oil wells.
 John Davison Rockefeller founded the Standard Oil Company, which dominated the oil industry and was the first great U.S. business trust.
-In 1870, he founded Standard Oil Company and aggressively ran it until he officially retired in 1897.
+He founded the company in 1870, and aggressively ran it until he officially retired in 1897.
 Karl Friedrich Benz developed petrol-powered automobiles by 1878 and, in 1879, obtained a patent for the practical automobile.
 The invention of the internal combustion engine was the major influence in the rise in the importance of petroleum.

 The beginning of the contemporaneous age of oil is commonly thought of originating in 1901 with the strike at Spindletop by Croatian oil explorer Antun Lučić and Texan Patillo Higgins, near Beaumont, Texas in the United States which launched large-scale oil production and soon made the petroleum products widely available.